htw-imi-showtime/showtime-website/content/ss21/master/m2-something-unreal/_tech_stack.md

 {{<section title="Communication">}}
 * <strong>Discord</strong><br>
-Via Discord we kept very close contact as a team and exchanged information almost daily via chat.
+We kept very close contact via Discord as a team and exchanged information almost daily via chat.
 * <strong>ZOOM</strong><br>
-We used ZOOM to meeting our  supervisor Prof. Dr.-Ing.
+ZOOM was used for meetings with our supervisor Prof. Dr.-Ing.
 David Strippgen every two weeks.
-We discussed our current status and talked about how to proceed.
+We discussed our current progress and talked about how to proceed.
 {{</section>}}

 {{<section title="Version Control">}}
 * <strong>HTW GitLab</strong><br>
-We used the HTW GitLab for our version control of our software project.
-As well as for coordination, sharing and collaboration in our Team.
+We used the HTW GitLab as the version control system for our software project.
+Tasks and documentation were implemented with GitLab issues and the internal wiki respectively.
 {{</section>}}

 {{<section title="Other">}}